-In our previous articles, we shared our experience on topics such as the advantages of having a dedicated development team and ways to cooperate with a software development company.
-Today, we would like to continue this discussion and focus on the inner workings of the IT industry, a topic we merely mentioned previously.
-If you are the CTO of a large organization that is already creating great products or involved in a startup that is going to break through the competitors and change the world, you might be interested in this.
-We will provide you with our own insights on how to improve the internal process for both scenarios, but first, let’s start with the basics.
+Today, we would like to continue this discussion and focus on the inner workings of the IT industry.
+If you are the CTO of a large organization that is already engaged in creating great IT products or involved in a startup that is going to break through the competitors and change the world, this topic may be of interest to you.
+We will share with you our own insights into how one can improve the internal process for both scenarios, but first, let’s start with the basics.

 Every great product we know was once just an idea.
 Sometimes, the initial idea seemed unrealistic, but the development team made it a reality.
 What distinguishes success from failure?
-Why do only a few brilliant ideas survive and materialize into something special?
+Why do only some brilliant ideas survive and materialize into something special?
 Among the most important factors of the product’s success are a well-organized development process and proper marketing activities.
-In this article, we will focus on the IT industry and try to offer you some advice on how to set up a new product development process or improve the existing one, maximizing the effectiveness of your teams.
+In this article, we will focus on the IT industry and try to offer you some advice on how to set up a new product development process or improve an existing one, thus maximizing your teams’ efficiency.

-In software development, it is a combination of steps, tools, methodologies, and management techniques aimed at setting up effective teamwork.
-Basically, this is a set of daily, weekly, or monthly activities that development teams must engage in.
+In software development, it is a combination of steps, tools, methodologies, and management techniques, intended to ensure effective teamwork.
+Basically, this is a set of daily, weekly, or monthly activities that development teams engage in.

-Often misinterpreted as a product development process, a product development life cycle comprises all product development steps—from an initial idea to a market-ready solution.
-The life cycle can last for years, and it is much more than just the software development of a particular project.
-It often includes steps such as planning, discovery, market research, creating requirements and conducting feasibility analysis, product design, integration and testing, deployment, maintenance, and marketing.
+Often confused with the Product Development process, the Product Development life cycle includes all the product development steps—from the initial idea to a market-ready solution.
+The difference is that the life cycle can last for years, and it is much more than just the implementation of a specific software development project.
+It often includes steps such as planning, discovery, market research, the creation of project requirements, feasibility analysis, product design, solution integration, and testing, deployment, maintenance, and, finally, marketing.

 Both a well-planned product development process and a thought-out product development life cycle are very important to the success of your project.
-We will describe the two and share some valuable insights based on our experience at SPD Group.
+We will describe both and share some valuable insights that are based on SPD Group’s experience.